Most recently revised April 2022

-The name of this corporation is Local Independent Online News Publishers, Inc. (LION), (the "Corporation").
-These bylaws have been adopted pursuant to the Articles of Incorporation of this Corporation and in accordance with the Arizona Nonprofit Corporation Act, Arizona Revised Statutes.
-The principal office of LION, Inc. shall be 1960 N. Painted Hills, Tucson, Arizona 85745.
+The name of this corporation is Local Independent Online News Publishers, Inc. (LION), (the “Corporation”).
+These bylaws have been adopted pursuant to the Articles of Incorporation of this Corporation and in accordance with the General Corporation Law of the State of Delaware.
+The principal office of LION, Inc. shall be 4023 Kennett Pike Suite 50019, Wilmington, DE 19807.

 PURPOSES and MISSION

 The purposes of this Corporation are those stated in the Articles of Incorporation – exclusively charitable, educational or scientific in nature as defined and limited by Section 501( c)(3) of the Internal Revenue Code of 1986 (or the corresponding provisions of any future United States Internal Revenue law).
-The mission of LION is to foster the viability and excellence of locally focused independent online news organizations and cultivate their connections to their communities through education and action.
+The mission of LION is to provide teaching, resources and community to independent news entrepreneurs as they build and develop sustainable businesses.

-Any interested person who meets the requirements for membership as such requirements, may, from time to time, be established by the Board of Directors shall be eligible for membership in the corporation.
+Any interested person who meets the requirements for membership as such requirements, may, from time to time, be established by the staff shall be eligible for membership in the corporation.
 Application for membership shall be made in writing to the corporation and shall be acted upon in accordance with procedures established by the Board of Directors.

 Classes and Qualifications.